jbitoniau/RiftOnThePi/README.md

 The goal is to evaluate how the Raspberry Pi performs with the Rift and if it can handle it.
 Rendering is done using OpenGL ES 2.0.
 Accessing the Oculus Rift API is done through the Oculus SDK with a minor fix for the Raspberry Pi.

-# Compiling

-## Getting and preparing the Oculus SDK
+# Getting and preparing the Oculus SDK
 - Download the Linux version of the Oculus SDK at https://developer.oculusvr.com/
 - Extract it to a temporary folder of your choice
 - Run the ConfigurePermissionsAndPackages.sh (this adds udev rule for the device and download required packages)